stephenfjohnson/coffee-offering/src/pages/coffee/2018-12-28-man-qing-farm.md

 Harvest: Late October - Early March

-1 Container Specialty Available: April 2019
+1st Container Specialty Available: March 2019

 The coffee trees at Man Qing Farm are of the Chinese Catimor subspecies.
 These particular trees were bred specially for this farm in 2009, and first harvested at the end of 2013.
 The 2018/19 coffee crop marks the Man Qing Coffee Farms 6th annual harvest.